-*Book your rental car online in advance, this will save you 10%.
+*Book your rental car online in advance; this will save you 10%.

 *Buy your alcohol in a supermarket, and return the empty beer bottle when finished (French Polynesia have a returned bottle for money policy)

-*If going out drinking, go out when it´s happy hour with 2 for 1, especially when a drink is typically 15USD.
+*If going out drinking, go out when it’s happy hour with 2 for 1, especially when a drink is typically 15USD.

 *Bring everything you need with you, suncream, bug spray etc. Things like that are crazy expensive to buy on Bora Bora.

-*Do Things on other islands instead, If you are gone travel to other islands in French Polynesia, can it be smart to do some things on other islands instead, like Scuba Diving did I find to be disappointing on Bora Bora but on Fakarava it was absolutely amazing.
+*Do things on other islands instead; if you are gone travel to other islands in French Polynesia, can it be smart to do some things on other islands instead, like scuba diving which I found to be disappointing on Bora Bora but on Fakarava it was absolutely amazing.

 *Take a jar of peanut butter or lots of laughing cow cheese with you to eat in their cheap French bread….makes for cheap lunches.

-Bora Bora is a very safe destination, with petty crime almost unheard of, but theft can still happen in places you don´t expect it to happen.
+Bora Bora is a very safe destination, with petty crime almost unheard of, but theft can still happen in places you don’t expect it to happen.

 So I’m happy that I did decide to visit Bora Bora when I made my trip to French Polynesia.
 The lagoon tour itself did make the trip to Bora Bora worth it.
 Will I ever come back to Bora Bora?